Inland Glaucoma Center

 This is a normal angle

 This is an image of a normal ocular angle.
-The angle is important because it is the major pathway which fluid in the eye drains.
-The fluid front the front part of the eye drains into the angle and then through the trabecular meshwork which acts like a filter.
-This fluid then escapes out of veins near the white of the eye.
+The angle is crucial because it serves as the primary pathway for fluid drainage in the eye.
+Fluid from the front part of the eye drains into the angle and then through the trabecular meshwork, which acts as a filter.
+This process is vital in preventing conditions such as angle closure and is an important consideration in glaucoma treatment.
+The fluid then escapes out of veins near the white of the eye, ensuring proper ocular health, especially for those with narrow angles.

 Narrow Angles